Management and Administration

 (3)Send written notification to the adoptive parent in accordance with the provisions set forth in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code.

-(1)AA shall continue until a state hearing decision is issued if the state hearing is requested within fifteen calendar days of the mailing date on the notice.
+(1)AA shallis to continue until a state hearing decision is issued if the state hearing is requested within fifteen calendar days of the mailing date on the notice.

-(2)The PCSA shall continue AA if the hearing decision is favorable to the adoptive parent(s).
+(2)The PCSA shallis to continue AA if the hearing decision is favorable to the adoptive parent(s).

 Promulgated Under: 119.03